-“The Ride Of The Valkyries" is the popular title for the prelude to Act 3 of the second of the four operas by Richard Wagner that comprise The Ring of the Nibelungs.
-This very well-known bit of music that has been used extensively in movies and television is from which Wagner opera?
+“The Ride of the Valkyries" is the popular title for the prelude to Act 3 of the second of the four operas by Richard Wagner that comprise The Ring of the Nibelungs.
+This very well-known bit of music that has been used extensively in movies and television is from which Wagner oper

 Answer: Die Walküre